 All event participants are expected to behave in accordance with professional standards, this Code of Conduct, applicable laws, and to the extent not contrary to the above, their respective employer's policies governing appropriate workplace behavior.

 We are considerate

-Drupal Camp Asheville attracts diverse people from a wide variety of ethnic, cultural, and religious backgrounds.
-We acknowledge that cross-cultural communication can often be complicated and encourage everyone to consider both the impact of their actions on those with different backgrounds and experiences and the honest intentions of those who may have unknowingly caused offense.
+Drupal Camp Asheville is an event that attracts diverse people from a wide variety of ethnic, cultural, and religious backgrounds.
+We acknowledge that cross-cultural communication can often be complicated and encourage everyone to consider the impact of their words and actions on those with different backgrounds and experiences.

 We are welcoming

 One of the greatest strengths of the Drupal community is our inclusiveness.
-Making all attendees feel welcome and included at Drupal Camp Asheville is everyone’s job, including exhibitors and sponsors.
+Making all participants feel welcome and included at Drupal Camp Asheville is everyone’s job.

 We are respectful